- Keep Hydrated

 1. Stay well hydrated

-Water is helpful in the regulation of body temperatures, and of such it helps keep you safe.
+Water is helpful in the regulation of body temperatures, and as such it helps keep you safe.
 During the summer season, the human body gets dehydrated quite often, and it, therefore, replenishes the by drinking plenty of water.
 Make sure you drink lots of water before feeling thirsty.

 2. Air conditioning